khancodes-op/sfml-game-project/README.md

 this is an try to replicate the game XONIX . besides from the head to head collision everything is implemented.

 Major concepts used are:
-Pointers
+Loops,
+Pointers,
-Dynamic memory
+Dynamic memory,
-Struct
-Enum
+Struct,
+Enum.